j-sow/fetch-points-api/DESIGN.md

 ## WORKFLOWS
  - On add, insert (Timestamp, Payer, Points) tuple into btree ordered by timestamp
  - On usage, itterate btree in ascending order tabulating usage from each Payer and Timestamp
-   - If total requested amount is met, deduct Points per Timestamp and remove nodes where Points are zero, return deducted Points per Payer
+   - If total requested amount is met, deduct Points per Timestamp, return deducted Points per Payer
    - If total requested amount is unmet, return error stating insufficient Points to complete transaction
  - On check, iterate btree and sum all points per payer